spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/3-streams.md

 As a developer, you can focus on developing the application’s business logic while delegating the underlying API complexity and connectivity boilerplate with the message broker to Spring Cloud Stream.

-At a high level, streaming applications can produce or consume events through the messaging middleware.
+At a high level, streaming applications can produce, process, or consume events through the messaging middleware.

 ## Running Streaming Apps in the Cloud

 Both Cloud Foundry and Kubernetes support the concept of running long-lived applications on their platforms.
 Cloud Foundry refers to each one as a Long Running Process (LRP).
 On Kubernetes, you can use a deployment resource, which, in turn, manages replica sets that keep the specified number of pods to run your application.

-While Spring Cloud Stream can simplify your life when you write a streaming application, when a collection of independent Spring Cloud Streaming applications are deployed, you need to:
+While Spring Cloud Stream on it's own can greatly simplify your life when you write a streaming application, when a collection of independent Spring Cloud Streaming applications are manually deployed, you need to:

 - Configure all of the applications input and output destinations.
-- Configure the common name of a shared consumer group property to ensure there can be competing consumers on a destination.
+- Configure the common name of a shared consumer group property to ensure there is appropriate separation or cooperation of consumers on a destination.
 - Configure several properties that enable application identification and publishing of metrics information for monitoring purposes.
-- Configure the connection to your messaging middleware.
+- Configure the connection to your messaging middleware and create destinations, manage balance, scale, and partitioning.
 - Create the necessary platform resources to run the applications.

-When you deploy a stream with Spring Cloud Data Flow, it handles all of these configuration tasks for you and creates the necessary platform resources to run your application on the target platform.
+When you deploy a collection of streaming applications as part of a stream with Spring Cloud Data Flow, the system handles all of these configuration tasks for you and creates the necessary infrastructure resources to run your application on the target platform.
 Various deployment properties let you customize the deployment (for example, setting common properties such as memory resources, platform specific properties such as the buildpack on Cloud Foundry, or setting Labels on Kubernetes deployments).

 ## Orchestrating Streaming Apps